Before And After

 The show has comedy and music, and goes down easy.
 I'm not sure if there's enough there to keep me watching each week, but I suppose I'll give it another chance.
 The same goes for Sunnyside.
 (I'm feeling pretty charitable in an age of 500 TV shows.)

 Sunnyside is created by and stars Kal Penn, who's best known for the Harold & Kumar films (he's Kumar) and for playing Dr. Kutner on House.
-He also spent some time working in the Office of Public Engagement in the Obama White House.
+He also spent some time working at the Office of Public Engagement in the Obama White House.
 In his new show, he's Garrett Modi, a former New York City council member who started out idealistic but became corrupt and was kicked out of office.
 He has no money and lives with his sister, but hopes to get back into politics.

 He'll do anything for money and finds himself with a group of people trying to become citizens.
 Once again, they're all quirky--even quirkier than Arthur Cochran's choir.
 They include two wealthy, so-hip-they're-out-of-it Asian siblings, a Dominican immigrant who holds down seemingly countless jobs, and a guy who was a surgeon in Ethiopia but now drives a cab.
 I didn't know any of the actors, though I'm pretty sure I've seen the Dominican somewhere or other.